 Development Console – interact with smart contracts inside the JavaScript runtime environment.
 It can connect & provide interactions between various blockchain applications and client-side applications.

-Automated testing – tests can be written in JavaScript or Solidity to make sure smart contract behaves as expected before deployment
+Automated testing – tests can be written in JavaScript or Solidity to make sure a smart contract behaves as expected before deployment